ProtoMaple/ProtoMaple/README.md

 *ੈ✩‧₊˚༺☆༻ੈ✩‧₊˚ੈ✩‧₊˚༺☆༻ੈ✩‧₊˚
 ˙⊹「📺」⊹˙

-19, currently in college, In the UK
+19, In the UK so it may be mid to late afternoon when i'm usually playing (sometimes i'm on late at night)

-Mr. Puzzles yumeshipper (idc ab doubles lmao ily all), he is my biggest comfort character and any SMG4/CAV fans are welcome to chill with me :3
+Mr. Puzzles yumeshipper (idc ab doubles lmao ily all), he is my biggest comfort character and I heavily relate to and identify with him, any SMG4/CAV fans are welcome to chill with me :3

 🦈⋆.ೃ࿔:･*ੈ✩‧₊˚༺☆༻ੈ✩‧₊˚ੈ✩‧₊˚༺☆༻*ੈ✩‧₊˚